plotly/graphing-library-docs/_posts/plotly_js/guides/whats-new-in-v4/2026-07-20-whats-new-in-v4.md

 *Implemented in [#7861](https://github.com/plotly/plotly.js/pull/7861).*

 Plotly.js now requires Node.js v22 or newer.
-The previous floor was v18, which
+The previous minimum was v18, which
 has reached end-of-life.

 This only affects you if: